jebent521/SFE-204-Lunar-Lander-Simulation/README.md

 ### Setting up your environment
 Install the proper packages with `npm i`

-The server relies on the `fortune` command, which you might need to install with `sudo apt install fortune-mod`.

 ### Starting the server
 From the project root, run
 ```sh